Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Results

 \subsection{Gentile Fusillo et al sample}

 Figure\,\ref{fig:GF_results} shows the comparison of the observed $G_{\rm abs}$ and luminosity functions with the simulated samples of white dwarfs.
 For the luminosity function simulations, the best fitting SFH is that of \cite{Roberts_2025} based on the 40\,pc sample of white dwarfs, followed by \cite{Mor_2019}.
 The constant SFH \citep{Cukanovaite_2023} and that of \cite{Fantin_2019} struggle to reproduce the observations, in particular around the rising slope and peak of the function.
-It should be noted that none of the assumed SFH forms fit particularly well around the peak, with all of them predicting a small upturn at just below $M_{\mathrm{bol}}=15$.
-The reason for this upturn is not known.
-By comparison, the Gentile Fusillo sample seems to have a small dip in the same location, which also cannot be explained.
+It should be noted that none of the assumed SFH forms fit particularly well around the peak, with all of them predicting a small upturn just below $M_{\mathrm{bol}}=15$ that is not observed.

 The population age for all four simulations was allowed to vary as a Gaussian around 10.6\,Gyr with a standard deviation of 0.5\,Gyr and this gives a good agreement with the downturn of the luminosity function of Gentile Fusillo's sample regardless of the SFH chosen.
 The age that gives the best result is around 11.0\,Gyr but this is within $1\sigma$ of the default value.
 This suggests that the 100\,pc \textit{Gaia} sample is reasonably complete and unbiased compared to the 40\,pc sample, as it agrees within 1$\sigma$ with the same age and SFH.